gautamgitspace/Geo-Tracker/README.md

 # Geo-Tracker
 An android based application that lets you track our current location.
 Uses GPS by default.
 If GPS is turned off, fail-overs to Network Provider.
-I used this app in my on-going research work in Crowdsourced Cellular Network Performance Study Using Smartphones.
+Used this app in on-going research work at UB in Crowdsourced Cellular Network Performance Study Using Smartphones.

 Features: